Historians should document their findings and be prepared to make available their sources, evidence, and data.

 Connected with this work, I edit the Chinese Foreign Policy Database, a platform containing thousands of documents, curated collections, and a timeline related to China’s foreign relations since 1945.

 In the interest of transparency, reproducability, and collegiality, I seek to publish online, whenever possible, the archival documents on which my own work is based and make them available to other researchers.
-In 2016, for example, I simultaneously published a research article in the International History Review while placing all of my archival data in an open access online database.
 I continue to consider how historians might make online data sharing part of the publishing routine.